isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

        ...
    }

-We should also define a value (enterprise-number) for the Vendor-Specific Information option, that conveys our option "foo".
+We should also define a value ("enterprise-number") for the Vendor-Specific Information option, to convey the option "foo".

 ::